CONDENSED MATTER PHYSICS

 recommended.

-(lasting two hours each).
-If both tests are passed with a
+course (lasting two hours each).
+If both tests are

-score of at least 15/30 and an average of not less than
+passed with a score of at least 15/30 and an average of

-18/30, the student is exempted from the written test for
+not less than 18/30, the student is exempted from the

 The oral exam consists of an interview on the most